pantheon-systems/documentation/source/content/guides/decoupled/overview/09-troubleshooting.md

 <Accordion title="Next.js 13 App Router" id="nextjs-approuter" icon="info-sign">

-The Front-End Sites cache purging approach is not currently compatible with the Next.js 13 App Router.
+The caching recommendations outlined for use with our Next.js starter kits are currently only compatible with the Next.js Pages Router, not the App Router.

 </Accordion>